lnxbil/WineskinEngines/README.md

    This engine will then show up in the list of engines in Wineskin Winery as `WS9Wine1.7.11-noflicker-unnebäck`.

 ## Activate inside Wineskin
-To active the new engine, you have to use the _Native Driver_ in _Screen Options_.
-Please check this checkbox:
+To activate the new engine, you have to use the _Native Driver_ under _Screen Options_.
+Please check if the following is enabled:

     X   Use Mac Driver instead of X11

-As it is shown on this screenshot:
+as it is shown on this screenshot:

 ![Screenshot](https://github.com/lnxbil/WineskinEngines/raw/master/screen_options.png)